Food And Cooking

 Obviously coolers are an essential part of food storage at the burn.
-You need good ones like the extreme ones they sell. if you plan to keep stuff frozen you will need one containing dry ice and one to just refrigerate in.
+You need good ones like the extreme ones they sell.
+If you plan to keep stuff frozen you will need one containing dry ice and one to just refrigerate in.
 Note: Avoid styrofoam coolers - they are a moop disaster waiting to happen.
 Coolers should be kept in a shady spot and up off the ground (set it atop wood blocks).
 It is also a good idea to cover the cooler with a heavy quilt or moving blanket if possible.

 My personal favorite approach since I usually find cooking too much effort on the playa - especially since I eat so little there.
 I live out of cans which can be heated up on the vehicle's dashboard (I wasn't joking about it being hot on the playa - I don't even bring a stove).
 This is the way I have always tended to eat when camping.
 Don't get me wrong - it gets old fast and after a few days you are basically just eating for sustenance, but it makes you appreciate the occasional gift of freshly cooked food so much more.

 Your travel arrangements and budget will in large part determine your options for food.
 If you are driving then multiple coolers, stoves, etc... are much more doable.
 If you are flying and have a big budget, you could just buy everything you need after getting off the plane.
 Those of us flying in that are on a tight budget need to lean more towards the minimalist side or join a camp with a meal plan and kitchen facilities.